 “Why, then?”

 “I had trained all of my life,” she whispered.
-“I was defined by being the one who would sacrifice herself.
+“I was the one who would sacrifice herself.
 When Siri left, I became nothing.
 I had to come and get it back.”

 “But, you just said that you’ve always hated Hallandren,” he said, sounding confused.

-“I have,” she whispered.
-“And I do.
+“I have.
+And I do.
 That’s why I had to come.”

 He was silent for a few moments.
 “Too complicated for a mercenary, I guess,” he finally said.